jeffjiang13/ecommerce-3/README.md

 ## :dart: About

-Ecommerce 5 is an ecommerce platform built with MERN stack.
+ShopWise is an ecommerce platform built with MERN stack.
 It provides an intuitive shopping experience, with a wide range of products, seamless checkout process, multi-vendor, admin dashboard and payment integration.

 ## :sparkles: Features